agad495/Baseball-Betting/README.md

 # Django Web App

 Using Django, the Baseball Betting web application accepts the starting lineups and pitchers of a home and away team as inputs and returns projected winning percentages, projected american odds, and an offensive and defensive rating, expressed as runs per 162 games.
+Additionally, using current team ratings, the season simulator will simulate x number of seasons and return the average results!

-Visit http://antgad.pythonanywhere.com/baseball/ to try it out!
+Visit http://antgad.pythonanywhere.com/baseball/lineups/ to try out the single game projections, or http://antgad.pythonanywhere.com/baseball/season/ for the season simulator!